menu

 Guilt is Wasted Energy

-You do not lose discipline—you lose rhythm.
+You don’t lose discipline — you lose rhythm.

 Reset with Reason, Not Regret